 After the procedure

-If all of your test results come back negative, your frozen sample will be thawed and sperm quantity, quality and movement will be evaluated again.
+If all of your test results are negative, your frozen sample will be thawed and sperm quantity, quality and movement will be evaluated again.
 Sperm samples from some men are more susceptible to damage during the freezing process than are others.
 Damage caused by the freezing process can also differ among samples from the same donor.

+If your sperm meet the quality standards, you'll be selected as a donor.
 Keep in mind that most sperm banks limit the number of children your sperm can be used to conceive.
 However, specific guidelines and limits vary.

 If you test positive for any medical conditions, you'll be notified and referred to treatment and counseling.

-- Ginsburg ES, et al. Donor insemination. http://www.uptodate.com/index.
-Accessed June 7, 2012.
+- Ginsburg ES, et al. Donor insemination. http://www.uptodate.com/home.
+Accessed May 19, 2015.

-- Practice Committee of the American Society for Reproductive Medicine, et al. 2008 Guidelines for Gamete andEmbryo Donation: A Practice Committee report.
+- Practice Committee of the American Society for Reproductive Medicine, et al. Recommendations for gamete and embryo donation: A committee opinion.
 Fertility and Sterility.
-2008;90:S30.
+2013;99:47.